fffathur/Save-Tower/README.md

 # Save-Tower
-Assets for the app icon/logo used by ARMSX2, made available under the MIT license.
+This repository contains the branding assets used by ARMSX2, made available under the MIT license.

 ## Credits
 **fffathur:** Original design for icon and other assets